LaunchCode-Education-Archived/cs50x-live/calendar/postseason/web-track/materials/studios/flicklist-0/README.md

 Next, you will register for an API key with themoviedb.org, an open source database of movies.
 Finally you'll plug your key into the code, and see some results!

-### Work Individually
+### Submit Individually

-Today, it is best if you complete this studio on your own, rather than with a partner.
+Today, it is best if you complete this studio on your own computer, rather than with a partner.
+You are still encouraged to work together with others, but each coder should have their own computer open.

 ### Gitting Started